stream-zero/shared-docs-source/fx/Developer_Guide/Database_Integration.md

 * For Platform scope secrets use the `Vault UI` in the DX Manager Application.

 ## Database Drivers

 The following table provides a guide on the python libs to be installed within the Executor docker image.
-For instructions on how to extend the Executor docker image please check this page: /docs/extending_executor_image
+For instructions on how to extend the Executor Docker image please check this page: /docs/extending_executor_image

 You can read more here about how to install new database drivers and libraries into your {{< param replacables.brand_name  >}} DX executor image.

 Note that many other databases are supported, the main criteria being the existence of a functional SQLAlchemy dialect and Python driver.

-Searching for the keyword "sqlalchemy + (database name)" should help get you to the right place.
+> _Note: Searching for the keyword "sqlalchemy + (database name)" should help get you to the right place._

 If your database or data engine isn't on the list but a SQL interface exists, please file an issue so we can work on documenting and supporting it.

-A list of some of the recommended packages.
+A list of some of the recommended packages:

 | Database                                                     | PyPI package                                                 |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |